 I wish to thank my fellow directors, our employees, and all VDM stakeholders for their service and support to the Company.
-I am especially grateful to our largest shareholder, Australia Kengkong Investments Co Pty Ltd, who has continued to support VDM's business strategy for this past year.
+I once again would like to thank our largest shareholder, Australia Kengkong Investments Co Pty Ltd, who has continued to support VDM's business strategy for this past year.